madison24/myFlix-client/README.md

 # myFlix app

 ## Objective
-Using React, build the client-side for an app called myFlix based on its existing server-side code movieApi(https://github.com/madison24/movieAPI)
+A movie app built using React  based on its existing server-side code movieApi (https://.com/madison24/movieAPI)

 ## Features
 myFlix is a movie app that allows users to create a profile in order to: